Main Menu

 Woman’s Skirt

-Place of OriginDemocratic Republic of Congo
+Place of OriginDemocratic Republic of the Congo

 Datemid 20th century